 Advancing policies and federal, state, and, local legislation to prevent FASD or benefit individuals and families living with the condition is an important part of the NOFAS mission.
 NOFAS works with its affiliates, partners, and other FASD stakeholders to identify issues, develop strategies, and communicate a policy and legislative agenda to advocates and policymakers.
 NOFAS advocacy activities include:

 - Briefing lawmakers, legislative staff, and other policymakers

 - Updating FASD stakeholders and the general public on the status of FASD-related policies and legislation

 - Integrating advocacy into NOFAS programs and media outreach

 Current policy and legislative items that NOFAS is following include:

-- S.2262, the Advancing FASD Research, Prevention, and Services Act introduced in the U.S. Senate.
+- S.237, the Advancing FASD Research, Prevention, and Services Act introduced in the U.S. Senate.
 NOFAS has issued and Action Alert urging FASD advocates to contact their U.S. senators asking them to cosponsor the bill;

 - An FASD resolution to be considered by the American Bar Association [Update: PASSED unanimously on August 7, 2012].